 Small scale building integrated turbines are now available to install in homes and other buildings.
-These can be mounted on gable walls and are rated at 1KW to 1.5KW depending on the model.
-It is important to find out the structural stability of the wall where the turbine is to be anchored.
+These can be mounted on gable walls, roof-tops or poles and are rated at 1KW to 6KW depending on the model.
+It is important to find out the structural stability of the wall or roof-top where the turbine is to be anchored.

 Ideally, you should carry out a professional assessment of the local wind speed for a full year at the exact location where you plan to install a turbine before proceeding.
 This is because the electricity generated is highly dependent on the speed and direction of the wind.
 The Energy Saving Trust says you should only consider a wind turbine when: